You are here

 To fully understand how rituals might be integrated into creative and innovation-focused business contexts, however, we first need to understand what they are all about.

 According to Design for the Human Soul5, a publication released by the Sacred Design Lab, a Brooklyn-based “soul-centered” research and development lab, rituals require “intention”, “attention” and “repetition”.
 In this way, they distinguish themselves from routine activities – which are solely about repetition.
 Routines and rituals also have very different psychological effects: “The structure of routine comforts us [while] the specialness of ritual vitalizes us.”6

 In studying the history and uses of ritual from ancient history down to the present day, across a range of cultures, the Sacred Design Lab theorizes that rituals serve to fulfill three fundamental experiences all humans yearn for – “belonging”, “becoming” and the “beyond”.

 It’s a ritual that marks the full EMBA journey from beginning to end – with participants coming full circle in the place where it all began.
-As one participant described it: when she sat in the classroom on her first day at the school, surrounded by all those colorful signatures, she “knew that she absolutely had to put her own name on that wall.”
+As one participant described it: when she sat in the classroom on her first day at the school, surrounded by all those colorful signatures, she knew, “I absolutely had to put my own name on that wall.”